 If you’re used to visiting Walt Disney World, you may be used to high rack rates, but discounts that make prices reasonable.
 Discounts on Tokyo Disney Resort hotels are unheard of, save for when there’s construction that might impact the guest experience.
 The 3 Tokyo hotels operate at 95%+ occupancy, with MiraCosta being the most popular, at 99%+.

 The great thing about the Online Reservation Center is that it also gives you the ability to book dining reservations.
-Save for the view and location, this is the best “amenity” of Hotel MiraCosta, as many of these restaurants book quickly, and during the busier seasons, you won’t be able to get same day priority seating.
+Save for the view and location, this is the best “amenity” of Hotel MiraCosta, as many of these restaurants book quickly, and during the busier seasons, you won’t be able to get priority seating otherwise.
 (It’s not a problem during lighter times of the year.)
-Take advantage of this by booking popular dinner shows such as the Polynesian Terrace and Mickey & Company at the Diamond Horseshoe (we did the latter and it was well worth the money–review to come).
+Take advantage of this by booking popular dinner shows such as the Polynesian Terrace and Mickey & Company at the Diamond Horseshoe.

 In terms of dining in Hotel MiraCosta, there are a few options: BelleVista Lounge (bar), Oceano (buffet), and Silk Road Garden (fine dining).
 We’ve done BelleVista and Oceano, and found that you primarily pay for the view at BelleVista Lounge (so don’t if you already have a room with a view) and that Oceano is an excellent buffet, but was our least favorite buffet at Tokyo Disney Resort.
 (All of the buffets there are varying degrees of awesome, so this isn’t much of a knock.)

 In terms of other amenities, there are some important things to know.
 First, each day of your stay (including check-in and check-out), you can access either park 15 minutes early; this is called the “Happy 15.”
 This may not seem significant, but oh, it is.